ssbc/dev.scuttlebutt.nz/docs/javascript/README.md

 - **`&`** -- Blob
 - **`@`** -- Feed

 This is followed by a base64-encoded integer and a suffix that describes what kind of data this is.
-We _could_ write gourmet parsers for this every time we need parse an SSB reference, but it's so common that we have a module dedicated to solving this exact problem: [SSB-Ref](https://github.com/ssb-js/ssb-ref).
+We _could_ write gourmet parsers for this every time we need to parse an SSB reference, but it's so common that we have a module dedicated to solving this exact problem: [SSB-Ref](https://github.com/ssb-js/ssb-ref).

 ```javascript
 const ssbRef = require("ssb-ref");